About the Challenge

-Educators may submit student projects to be featured on the Ciena Solutions Challenge Online Gallery through January 10, 2022.
-Educators must make a submission to the online gallery in order to apply for a Ciena Solutions Challenge Sustainability Award.Want feedback on your submission?
-We can help!
+Educators may submit student projects to be featured on the Ciena Solutions Challenge Online Gallery through March 1, 2023.
+Educators must make a submission to the online gallery in order to apply for a Ciena Solutions Challenge Sustainability Award .

 - The project name and short description